tszheichoi/awesome-sensor-logger/CROSSPLATFORM.md

   * [Other Differences](#other-differences)
   * [Notice Anything Else?](#notice-anything-else)

 > 💡: **New in Version 1.63**: Standardisation is now applied properly and consistently for the Apple Watch and AirPods, covering both units and coordinate frame conventions, including recordings started from the watch itself.
 The watch inherits the standardisation state from the phone and displays it directly on the watch app.
-Watch barometer readings are now standardised to match the phone's units, and euler angles are included when wrist motion is streamed to the phone.
-The tables in the sections below detail exactly what changed.

 > The watch tables below distinguish three recording modes. *Stream*: rows sent live to the phone during a phone-initiated recording, written by the phone. *Transfer*: files recorded on the watch during a phone-initiated recording and transferred afterwards. *Watch Only*: recordings started from the watch itself.
 For *Transfer* and *Watch Only*, "Standardisation On" means the phone's setting as last synced to the watch.
 A watch that has never connected since the setting was enabled keeps recording unstandardised values, matching pre-1.63 behaviour.